gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 Every discovered file and the resulting action is logged in the reports.

-### Example 4: Configure the Azure Information Protection scanner to scan all files one time and discover all know sensitive information types an custom conditions
+### Example 4: Configure the Azure Information Protection scanner to scan all files one time and discover all know sensitive information types and custom conditions
 ```
 PS C:\> Set-AIPScannerConfiguration -Enforce Off -Schedule OneTime  -Type Full -DiscoverInformationTypes All

 Configuration was set successfully.
 ```

-This command configures the scanner to do a one-time discovery of all files in the specified data repositories and detect all known sensitive information types recognized by the AIP scanner and custom conditions defined the Azure Information Protection policy.
+This command configures the scanner to do a one-time discovery of all files in the specified data repositories and detect all known sensitive information types that are recognized by the scanner as a result of custom conditions that you configure in the Azure Information Protection policy.

-Every file with discovered informaiton type or custom condition is logged in the reports.
+Every file with discovered information type or a matching custom condition is logged in the reports.

 ## PARAMETERS